 15-17 Tavistock Place

-I joined the Department of Global Health and Development as a Research Fellow in Health Economics in September 2016.
+I joined the Department of Global Health and Development as Research Fellow in Health Economics in September 2016.
 I have a MSc and BA in Economics from Bocconi University in Milan, Italy.
 Prior to LSHTM I worked on several impact evaluations of financial inclusion, adolescent empowerment, maternal and child health programmes in Sub Saharan Africa and South Asia.

-- A study exploring the global patterns, determinants, and regional drivers of human trafficking using IOM’s Trafficked Migrants’ Assistance Database (TMAD).
+More recently I have also been involved in a study exploring the global patterns, determinants, and regional drivers of human trafficking using IOM’s Trafficked Migrants’ Assistance Database (TMAD).
 This work is part of a grant by the Freedom Fund to produce a data-driven evidence base on potential risk and protective factors associated with human trafficking and current forms of exploitation.